actions-marketplace-validations/narthanaj_html-to-pdf-action/README.md

 1. Clone the repository
 2. Install dependencies with `npm install`
+3. Make the script executable with `chmod +x src/index.js`
-3. Make your changes
+4. Make your changes
-4. Test locally with `./test-local.sh`
+5. Test locally with `./test-local.sh`
-5. Create a pull request
+6. Create a pull request

+Note: This project requires Node.js 18 or later.

 ## License